- More Diversification, Less Risk

 The heat map is an optional setting.
 To remove the colors, uncheck the “Heat Map” box above the grid.

 Filter the Correlation Values

 You can also filter the correlation table so it only shows you the correlation coefficients that fall within a certain value range.
 To do this, click on the “Filter” button and fill in the filter box.
-Here I am setting up the grid to filter to only show correlation coefficients above 0.70.
+Here using the same Dividend Growers Portfolio, I am setting up the grid filter to only show correlation coefficients above 0.70.

 Adding Benchmarks to the Correlation Matrix

 You can add more than tickers to the correlation matrix.
 Using the “Add a Quote..” box at the top, you can also add in whole benchmarks—that is, portfolios, watchlists, screeners, sectors, industries, or indices.
 To do this, type the name of portfolio, watchlist, industry, or index, etc., in the quote box, just as you would for a ticker, and select it from the matching results.